5 minute read

 “I have a job for you”.

 I turned as Makumi ambled into the office at “ARK”.
-He had spoken with a friend of his, a person he knew when he worked for the premier Kenya web company.
+He had spoken with a friend of his, a person he knew when he worked for a premier Kenya web company.

 “What is it?”